jwcalder/AMAAZETools/README.md

 The examples directory contains a test script showing how to use the package.
 Documentation coming soon.

+## Documentation

+Detailed documentation for all of the Python code within this repository can be found at <https://jwcalder.github.io/AMAAZETools/>.

 ## Contact and questions